SatyajeetBhosale/mumbai-traffic-checker/README.md

 - Supporting mobility, operations, or planning discussions
 - Demonstrating how live data can be turned into actionable insights

----

-## 💡 Why This Positioning Matters

-By not competing with Google Maps, the app:

-- Solves a clearly defined, complementary problem
-- Avoids feature bloat and false expectations
-- Remains explainable and data-driven
-- Demonstrates strong product thinking

 This is an **insight tool**, not a consumer navigation product.